LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 Kintsugi is believed to be related to Japanese philosophy Mushin [無心] which means "no importance" and encompasses the concepts of non-compliance, accept changes and fate.

-Another philosophy beyond wabi-sabi And the mushin present in Kintsugi is the feeling mottainai which describes regret for wasting something.
-There are several things that we can learn from this art and apply in our lives.
+Another philosophy besides wabi-sabi and mushin present in kintsugi is the feeling mottainai that describes the regret of wasting something.
+There are many things we can learn from this art and apply in our lives.

 Kintsugi - the art of transforming scars and imperfections